 “Oh no, she’s definitely an entrepreneur and a very successful one at that.
 I’m sure you can imagine the advantage that certain supernatural abilities afford her.”

-“I’m not saying I believe a word you’re saying, but if she is a witch then why would she need so many employees?”
+“I’m not saying I believe a word you’re saying.
+If she is a witch, then why would she need so many employees?”

 “Most witches have coven.”